TheocharisParisis00/Portfolio/README.md

-The first project that all the programmers should make.
+This is the first project that i made in my coding journey